CVL-dev/cvl-chef/README.md

 * `site-cookbooks/mediaflux` - Installation and configuration of generic Mediaflux server
 * `site-cookbooks/daris` - Installation and configuration of a DaRIS instance
 * `site-cookbooks/pvconv` - Download, build and install the pvconv Bruker converter.
+* `site-cookbooks/minc-toolkit` - Download, build and install the MINC toolkit.

 Status
 ======